os-climate/sostrades-core/sos_trades_core/execution_engine/documentation/build_sos_very_simple_multi_scenario.markdown

 The "Scenario List" will usually be placed in the tree view at the vs_MS driver node (however its namescape defined by the "input_ns" value in the "Scatter build map", can be put somewhere else).

-There are no other parameters associated with the vs_MS driver:
+There are other parameters associated with the vs_MS driver:
 - it can be the "autogather" boolean value but it is hidden in the driver creation process
 - it can be the "input_ns" value but it is hidden in the driver creation process
-- it can be the "ns_to_update " with the list of namespace that have to be taken into account (to avoid collision of outputs) : this list may be computed by SoSTrades in a future evolution and not be anymore a process input
+- it can be the "ns_to_update " with the list of namespace that have to be taken into account (to avoid collision of outputs): this list may be computed by SoSTrades in a future evolution and not be anymore a process input

 ### GUI inputs: data input for each instance of the nested sub_process
-The user NEEDs also to provide value for each input variables of each instance of the nested subprocess.
+The user NEEDs also to provide value for each input variable of each instance of the nested subprocess.
 For example, in case of this  example:
 ![Eval in](./sos_vs_MS/vs_MS__07.PNG)
 ![Eval in](./sos_vs_MS/vs_MS__12.PNG)